fengyunzaidushi/awesome-github-repos/data.md

 *   [GautierArcin/i18n-tailwind-nextjs-starter-blog](https://github.com/GautierArcin/i18n-tailwind-nextjs-starter-blog) - This is a Next.js, Tailwind CSS blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.

-*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用
+*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command. 🤱🏻 一键打包网页生成轻量桌面应用。

 *   [leonardomso/33-js-concepts](https://github.com/leonardomso/33-js-concepts) - 📜 33 JavaScript concepts every developer should know.